tabarra/txAdmin/docs/dev_notes.md

 - list of warns/bans in a table
 - search by id OR identifier (single) with select box
 - filter by action type
-- filter by admin, and hotlink it from the admins page
+- filter by admin ("self" must be an option), and hotlink it from the admins page

 Whitelist:
 - maybe remove the wl pending join table